Exploring Joint Observation of the CSST Shear and clustering of astrophysical gravitational wave source measurements: Constraint and Result

 In addition, our results indicate that future deployment of any single third-generation detector (ET or CE) could independently deliver sub-$4\%$ $H_0$ constraints, thereby providing pivotal independent constraints to resolve the Hubble tension through multi-messenger cross-validation.
 In terms of dark energy parameters, for the ECS configuration, we can achieve a constraint precision of $5.7\%$ on the parameter $w$, while the constraints for VKI+C and HLKI+E are less satisfactory, at $16.2\%$ and $12.3\%$ respectively.

-Compared to the cosmological constraints derived in other works, e.g. using the dark siren method \citep{89-Jin_2023}, the results obtained in our work are comparable to that from the future space-based gravitational wave detector networks, e.g. Taiji \citep{101-2016Natur.531..150C}, TianQin \citep{102-Luo_2016}, and Laser Interferometer Space Antenna (LISA) \citep{103-2017arXiv170200786A}.
+Our constraint on the Hubble constant ($H_0=69.1^{+0.92}_{-2.1} \rm{km \;s^{-1}\;Mpc^{-1}}$ , i.e., $2.2\%$ precision) represents a significant improvement over current gravitational-wave-based measurements.
+For example, the most recent analysis from the LIGO--Virgo--KAGRA Collaboration using O4a data \citep{106-2025arXiv250904348T} yields $H_0=81.6^{+21.5}_{-15.9} \rm{km \;s^{-1}\;Mpc^{-1}}$ from the dark siren measurement alone, $H_0=78.4^{+25.7}_{-12.0} \rm{km \;s^{-1}\;Mpc^{-1}}$ from bright siren GW170817, and $H_0=76.4^{+23.0}_{-18.1} \rm{km \;s^{-1}\;Mpc^{-1}}$ from spectral siren measurement.
+Besides, compared to the cosmological constraints derived in other forecast works, e.g. using the dark siren method \citep{89-Jin_2023}, our results are comparable to that from the future space-based gravitational wave detector networks, e.g. Taiji \citep{101-2016Natur.531..150C}, TianQin \citep{102-Luo_2016}, and Laser Interferometer Space Antenna (LISA) \citep{103-2017arXiv170200786A}.

 In Figure~\ref{fig_cornerplot4}, we show the constraint results of the SFR parameters, i.e. $\alpha$, $\beta$, and $C$.
 As can be seen, the fiducial values of these parameters are all within the $1\sigma$ CL for the three GW detector networks, and the constraint accuracy can reach $6\%-10\%$.
 We can expect that, future multi-messenger observations could significantly refine the constraints and establish a novel approach for quantifying the SFR at different redshifts.